Myticin

-Myticin is a cysteine-rich peptide produced in three isoforms, A, B and C, by Mytilus galloprovincialis (Mediterranean mussel).
+Myticin is a cysteine-rich peptide produced in three isoforms, A, B and C, by Mytilus galloprovincialis (Mediterranean mussel), which are found primarily in marine habitats.
+Myticin is also produced in other species of Mytilus (Mytilus spp.), though the properties of Myticin in Mytilus galloprovincialis is understood to a greater extent.
 Isoforms A and B show antibacterial activity against Gram-positive bacteria, while isoform C is additionally active against the fungus Fusarium oxysporum and bacterium Escherichia coli (streptomycin resistant strain D31).
 Myticin-prepro is the precursor peptide.

-The mature molecule, named myticin, consists of 40 residues, with four intramolecular disulphide bridges and a cysteine array in the primary structure different from that of previously characterised cysteine-rich antimicrobial peptides.
+The mature molecule, named myticin, consists of 40 residues, with four intramolecular disulphide bridges, an N-terminal signal peptide and a cysteine array in the primary structure different from that of previously characterised cysteine-rich antimicrobial peptides.
 The first 20 amino acids are a putative signal peptide, and the antimicrobial peptide sequence is a 36-residue C-terminal extension.
-Such a structure suggests that myticins are synthesised as prepro-proteins that are then processed by various proteolytic events before storage in the haemocytes as the active peptide.
+Such a structure suggests that myticins are synthesised as prepro-proteins that are then processed by various proteolytic events before storage in the hemocytes as the active peptide.
 Myticin precursors are expressed mainly in the haemocytes.

+Role of Myticin in Mytilus galloprovincialis

+AMPs (Antimicrobial peptides) play a significant role in innate immunity defenses exhibited by Bivalves.
+In marine organisms, AMPs are the main factor in innate immune response which helps to protect them against pathogenic microorganisms in their environment.
+The innate immune response is thought be nonspecific, though there is limited research in this area.
+It is unclear whether invertebrates such as bivalves have a similar immune system to vertebrates, however, Myticin is expressed in the hemocytes of mussels, and recent studies have suggested that this molecule is activated after injury to its tissues.

+Isoform C

+Isoform C is the most widely studied isoform of myticin, most likely due to its abundance and diversity.
+Myticin C has shown a wide diversity in Mytilus galloprovincialis, with individuals expressing unique sequences of the peptide compared to genes that were not immune related.
+It has been shown to be an active defense mechanism against many organisms including fish rhabdovirus.
+Isoform C has also been shown to have antiviral properties against OsHV-1, which is one of the most important and devastating bivalve pathogens.
+Additionally, a modified version was show to have antiviral activity against HSV-1 and HSV-2 in humans, demonstrating the potential of Myticin c in human application.